gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 -   When you view the hybrid item in the Digital Archive, the AvantHybrid plugin:
     -   Displays the hybrid item's metadata from the Digital Archive
     -   Makes a request to the Amazon S3 image server to display the hybrid item's images
--   When you later edit the source record's metadata in PastPerfect and then run the PastPerfect Exporter, AvantHybrid will *completely replace*, not merge, the hybrid item's metadata with the data from the source record.
+-   When you later edit the source record's metadata in PastPerfect and then run PPE again, AvantHybrid *completely replaces*, not merges, the hybrid item's metadata with the data from the source record.
 ---